cucrisis/occisor/README.md

 # occisor

-DNS trust tree scanner.
+I a name server delegation path scanner.

 ## Summary

 This project was inspired by @MandatoryProgrammer Trusttrees tool, if you haven't checked it out please do.
-As trusttree this script also recursively follow all the possible delegation pathsfor a target and create a graph strucutre of the relationship along the way.
+As trusttree this tool also recursively follow all the possible delegation paths for a target and creates a graph strucutre of its relationship along the way.

 ## Features
-- Create a networkx graph, which can be analyzed processed or transformed to other structure
+- Creates a graph, which can be analyzed processed or transformed to other structures
-- Track whois contact email domain as part of the overall flow
+- Tracks whois contact email domain as part of the overall flow
-- Alerts on domain availability
+- Tracks domain availability

 ## Execution
 ```